anir-tubi/tubi-roku/README.md

    You may see a Connection Error modal on roku device, it is because the starter and remote components are not yet there in aws.
 We will upload it to aws in coming steps.
 So you may ignore the error modal now.
 Just make sure the 'tubi_x_y_z.pkg' got created in /build directory.

-- In a browser, navigate to [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), sign in, and follow the process to create a new private channel.
+- In a browser, navigate to [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), get the developer signin credentials from the company password manager (currently Cerby.
+Check myfox okta website), sign in, and follow the process to create a new private channel.

   - Upload the `tubi_x_y_z.pkg` file from the `/build` directory.